MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-incremental-refresh.md

 ![Publish to the service](media/service-premium-incremental-refresh/publish.png)

 You can now refresh the model.
 The first refresh may take longer to import the historical data.
-Subsequent refreshes can be much quicker.
+Subsequent refreshes can be much quicker because they use incremental refresh.

 ## Query timeouts